 We are a regenerative and aesthetic medicine company focused on 3D bioprinting of tissues and organs, and medical aesthetics.
-Our products and product candidates are based on our recombinant human collagen (rhCollagen) that is produced with our proprietary plant based genetic engineering technology.
+Our products are based on our recombinant human collagen (rhCollagen) that is produced with our proprietary plant based genetic engineering technology.

-Our products and product candidates address indications for the diverse fields of tissue repair, aesthetics and organ manufacturing, and, we believe, are ushering in a new era in regenerative and aesthetic medicine.
+Our products address indications for the diverse fields of tissue repair, aesthetics and organ manufacturing, and, we believe, are ushering in a new era in regenerative and aesthetic medicine.
 Our flagship rhCollagen BioInk product line is ideal for 3D bioprinting of tissues and organs.